AShiningRay/SwanKernel-LGV20/README.md

 12. Anxiety IO Scheduler enabled by default, offering a read bias and lower latency in IO operations.
 13. Updated to Linux 3.18.140 with security updates, fixes and a lot more.
 Some extra updates will follow.
 14. Wireguard support.
+15. Cryptographic functions optimizations, slightly improving the phone's performance when calculating hashes and so on.

 As for the `UVExtreme` variant, it has the following features as well: